 2. How does one prosper in the meantime and in the post-crash era?

 Answering these questions was the challenge Mr. Hill decided to take up in a new weblog…

 Survival And Prosperity is unlike other financial blogs in that SP focuses simultaneously on finance and personal safety, two areas Christopher Hill has spent a lot of time researching these past couple of years and which are intertwined in any serious discussion about surviving and prospering in tumultuous times.
 Case in point, an individual might pursue a strategy of wealth preservation and growth that would pay off handsomely in a financial crash.
 Yet, if personal safety was ignored in the process, that same individual might end up a victim of the social turmoil that is sure to accompany the economic collapse.
 So much for that new-found wealth, right?

-New material is scheduled to appear in Survival And Prosperity daily around 6:00 AM Central Time during the business week, U.S. holidays excluded.
+New material is scheduled to appear in Survival And Prosperity from Sunday through Thursday, U.S. holidays excluded.
 Readers are invited to submit comments, although they are moderated by the editor (see “Disclaimer And Policies” page).

 Prior to his days as a researcher and blogger, Christopher Hill was employed by the federal (U.S. Senate) and local governments in the areas of international affairs, public administration, and public safety.
 Christopher also received a B.A. in History and Political Science (double major) from the University of Illinois at Urbana-Champaign in May 1995 and an M.A. in Political Science (International Affairs) from Loyola University of Chicago in January 1998.

-Chris splits his time between Chicago, where he lives with his girlfriend, and Wisconsin.
+Formerly of Chicago, Chris now splits his time between the Chicago suburbs, where he lives with his girlfriend, and Wisconsin.